IntelRealSense/librealsense/doc/installation_windows.md

  ![winsdk](./img/WinSDK_10.0.10586.png)

 - Windows OS requires a dedicated registry entry to be present for each unique video device in order to provide metadata support:
+  - Launch Windows Powershell and navigate to the script directory
+  - `PS > .\realsense_metadata_win10.ps1 <operation:optional>`
+    The supported operations are
+    - `-op install` adds registry keys for connected Intel Realsense devices
+    - `-op install_all` adds keys for all RealSense devices logged in the registry
+    - `-op remove` removes registry keys for connected Intel Realsense devices
+    - `-op remove_all` removes the keys for all RealSense devices logged in the registry Running the script without arguments will is similar to `-op install` operation

+In case the script cannot be executed due to permissions, or other Host-related issue please follow the instructions to  update the registry manually:
   - Connect Intel® RealSense™ device to the host
   - Navigate to "Control Panel" -> "Device Manager"
   - Browse for Intel® RealSense™ devices